 We are currently evaluating the safety and efficacy of MitoGel, our novel sustained-release formulation of MMC, in patients with low-grade UTUC in a Phase 3 pivotal, single-arm, open label clinical trial, which follows a recently completed "Compassionate Use" program for MitoGel for the treatment of the same indication.
 "Compassionate Use" is the use outside of a clinical trial of an investigational, or not approved, medical product when patient enrollment in a clinical trial is not possible, typically due to patient ineligibility or a lack of ongoing clinical trials.
 In the Compassionate Use Program, 22 patients were enrolled, 18 of which had confirmed low-grade UTUC.
 Of the 18 patients, 13 patients had completed the six-weekly treatment regimen and were evaluated for tumor response.
 These 13 patients were evaluated for tumor response at the primary evaluation time either endoscopically or through the use of a nonsurgical viewing instrument.
 Complete response was confirmed by a cytology (urine) confirmation in most cases.
 Of these 13 patients, eight, or approximately 62%, achieved a complete response, with a median durability of response without recurrence of greater than nine months to date, based on investigator reports.
-Our analysis of the median recurrence-free durability of those patients who achieved a complete response is still ongoing, with, to our knowledge, only three of the eight patients recurring to date.
-To date, of the five patients still ongoing without recurrence, to our knowledge, three have durability of response of 12 months or greater.
+Our analysis of the median recurrence-free durability of those patients still ongoing without recurrence, to our knowledge, only three of the eight patients or greater.
 Recurrences were generally of small tumors, presenting with diameters of several millimeters in size that were consequently managed by endoscopic tumor resection.
 Importantly, of the eight patients that achieved a complete response, or a complete response following an initial partial response, four had a solitary kidney.
-As all the patients in the Compassionate Use program were candidates for a nephroureterectomy, these four patients otherwise may have had t obtained Orphan Drug Designation for MitoGel for the treatment of UTUC as well as Fast Track Designation for the treatment of patients with low-grade UTUC not amenable to endoscopic resection or contraindicated for nephroureterectomy, which is the removal of the kidney and upper tract, including impaired renal function.
-We believe that MitoGel has the potential to become the first FDA-approved drug for the treatment of low-grade UTUC serving as a first-line chemoablation agent, sparing patients from repeated tumor resection surgeries and potentially reducing the need for bladder and upper urinary tract surgeries, including upper urinary tract removals.
+As all the patients in the Compassionate Use program were candidates for a nephroureterectomy, these four patients otherwise may have had their solitary kidney removed and become dialysis patients.

 Five out of the 13 evaluated patients achieved a partial response at the primary evaluation time.
 One patient who achieved a partial response received three additional monthly courses of MitoGel, and thereafter achieved a complete response.
 In this Compassionate Use program, MitoGel had been observed to be well-tolerated.
-We have
+We have obtained Orphan Drug Designation for MitoGel for the treatment of UTUC as well as Fast Track Designation for the treatment of patients with low-grade UTUC not amenable to endoscopic resection or contraindicated for nephroureterectomy, which is the removal of the kidney and upper tract, including impaired renal function.
+We believe that MitoGel has the potential to become the first FDA-approved drug for the treatment of low-grade UTUC serving as a first-line chemoablation agent, sparing patients from repeated tumor resection surgeries and potentially reducing the need for bladder and upper urinary tract surgeries, including upper urinary tract removals.